Sale & Rebuild

 Rebuilding will give each community, neighbourhood, street and homeowners a new beginning, free from loose fill asbestos insulation.

-- The Territory purchased the affected property at full market value, ignoring the presence of loose fill asbestos contamination and minor presentation or maintenance issues.
+- The Territory purchases the affected property at full market value, ignoring the presence of loose fill asbestos contamination and minor presentation or maintenance issues.

-- The affected house is demolished and the block is remediated and deregistered from the Affected Property Register.
+- The affected house is demolished and the block is remediated and deregistered from the Affected Residential Premises Register (the Register).

-- The resale price for the remediated block is determined by the ACT Government’s LDA based on independent market valuations.
+- The resale price for the remediated block is determined by the Suburban Land Agency based on independent market valuations.

 - These valuations inform the sale price for a former homeowner through the First Right of Refusal process or reserve price for public sales.

-- The LDA commenced a rolling sales program in April 2016.
+- The Suburban Land Agency commenced a rolling sales program in April 2016.

 - Two sales agents have been appointed to market the blocks.
 Independent Property Group (IPG) is selling blocks in the Inner South, Inner North and Belconnen.
 Ray White is selling blocks in Tuggeranong, Weston Creek and Woden.
 Information about blocks for sale at any given time will be available on the Suburban Land Agency website.